 Pharos Energy is a smaller company with a market capitalization of UK£109m, so it may still be flying under the radar of many institutional investors.
-In the chart below, we can see that institutions are noticeable on the share registry.
+In the chart below, we can see that institutional investors have bought into the company.
 Let's delve deeper into each type of owner, to discover more about Pharos Energy.

 What Does The Institutional Ownership Tell Us About Pharos Energy?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

 We can see that Pharos Energy does have institutional investors; and they hold a good portion of the company's stock.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Pharos Energy's earnings history below.
 Of course, the future is what really matters.

 Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
 We note that hedge funds don't have a meaningful investment in Pharos Energy.
 Yorktown Partners LLC is currently the largest shareholder, with 9.4% of shares outstanding.
 Lombard Odier Asset Management (Europe) Limited is the second largest shareholder owning 8.7% of common stock, and Aberforth Partners LLP holds about 7.7% of the company stock.